Peter Mamakos

 Peter Mamakos (December 14, 1918 – April 27, 2008) was an American film and television actor.

 Early life

 Mamakos was of Greek descent.
+Born in Somerville, Massachusetts, he attended Somerville High School where he was a member of the National Honor Society, The Players Club (drama society), and the Boys Glee Club.

 Mamakos' father owned Pilgrim restaurants in New England.
 Mamakos was sent to California to scout locations for restaurants, but he liked Hollywood so much that he decided to stay, declining his father's offers of $50,000 in cash and a $250,000 nightclub of his own if he returned to Boston.
 He told a reporter, "I feel right at home in Hollywood.
-A hot kitchen and a hot sound stage are alike -- you're surrounded by hams in both."
+A hot kitchen and a hot sound stage are alike – you're surrounded by hams in both."

 Career

 Peter Mamakos was perhaps best known for playing Greek, Indian, Hispanic, French, Italian and Middle Eastern villains from the 1940s through the 1990s.

 Film

 Mamakos was in eight movies in his first seven months in Hollywood.
 Mamakos appeared in Trail of the Yukon (1949), in which he and other supporting players offered what a Variety review called "stock performances".